prof-rossetti/nyu-info-2335-201706/notes/hardware/heroku.md

 > Security Alert: consider eventually enabling multi-factor authentication on your Heroku account to keep your account and your servers safe from intrusion.
 Don't worry about doing this now if you don't feel like it, but take a moment to do so when you have time.

+> NOTE: In order to provision some services like databases and email, you may need to provide Heroku with billing information.
+You can expect to not be charged as long as you are using the free version of each of these services.
+Just be aware.

 ## Installation

 In addition to using Heroku's online platform, we will use the [Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-cli) command-line utility to interface with Heroku's resources and capabilities.